amidaware/trmm-docs/docs/support.md

 If you are reading this because this link was shared with you, it has been determined that your installation has fallen under the #Unsupported category.
 Probably because you are using something from [Unsupported](unsupported_guidelines.md)

-We will be happy to assist you with troubleshooting and (probably) fixing your problem if you [contact Amidaware Support](https://support.amidaware.com).
+We will be happy to assist you with troubleshooting and (probably) fixing your problem if you [contact Commercial Support](https://support.amidaware.com).

 ## Public RSA Keys